Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 The only challenge?
 Adding a new bathroom is pricey.
 But in the right home, the addition will not only improve your quality of life — it will also make the property appeal to a whole different pool of buyers when you eventually decide to sell it.

-“If you only have one bath and you can add to make two, that’s a huge selling feature,” says Janet Anderson, one of Tracy, California’s top real estate agents.
+“If you only have one bath and you can add to make two, that’s a huge selling feature,” says Janet Anderson, a top real estate agent in Tracy, California.

 To help you do the math, we’re breaking down the major costs and considerations associated with adding a new bathroom.
 This guide includes: